 “Amazon is already the number one recruiter of the 120 students I teach at NYU each year, and a head office next door will only attract stronger candidates to the Stern MBA program,” Galloway said in an email to WSN.

 A press release from the Office of the Mayor mentioned academic institutions’ ability to fill the workforce as well.
 However, a presentation highlighting the proposal by the Economic Development Corporation solely mentioned academic institutions as potential partners with Amazon, without specifying any in particular.
-This, in contrast to the lack of mention of higher education in the memorandum, makes it difficult to deduce the significance of NYU or other educational institutions’ role in Amazon’s decision.
+This, in addition to the lack of mention of higher education in the memorandum, makes it difficult to deduce the significance of NYU or other educational institutions’ role in Amazon’s decision.

 NYU, along with City University of New York, Columbia University, The New School and other universities, sent a letter of support for Amazon coming to New York, according to the EDC’s presentation on the proposal.